Ireland

 Mental Health

-The mental health journalism fellowships program was founded in 1996 by former First Lady Rosalynn Carter, aiming to give journalists around the world the resources they need to report on mental health, one of the world’s most underreported health issues.
+The Rosalynn Carter Fellowships for Mental Health Journalism program was founded in 1997 by former First Lady Rosalynn Carter, aiming to give journalists around the world the resources they need to report on mental health, one of the world’s most underreported health issues.
 In 2023, The Carter Center partnered with Headline, a national media program focused on mental health in Ireland, to offer the fellowship to Irish media.

 Our Work and Methods